ArthurLee-cube/Extended-Research-Program/README.md

 The two datasets answer different questions.

 - **Area level:** one observation is an LSOA in England or Wales or a Data Zone in Scotland.
-Among previously observed banking areas, `complete withdrawal` indicates closed records without a remaining open record, while `retained provision` indicates that at least one open record remains.
+Among previously observed banking areas, 'complete withdrawal' indicates closed records without a remaining open record, while 'retained provision' indicates that at least one open record remains.
 - **Branch level:** one observation is a matched bank record.
-The principal comparison is between records labelled `Open` and `Closed`.
+The principal comparison is between records labelled 'Open' and 'Closed'.
 A closed branch does not necessarily imply complete withdrawal from its host area because another branch may remain there.

-These labels should not be interchanged. `Complete withdrawal` and `retained provision` describe area-level banking histories. `Open` and `closed` describe individual branch records.
+These labels should not be interchanged.
+'Complete withdrawal' and 'retained provision' describe area-level banking histories.
+'Open' and 'closed' describe individual branch records.

 ## 6. TDABM feature space